guangxush/LearnEng/Dictation/README.md

 138. - A: Why are you laughing?
    - B: I can't go on.
    - A: Why?
 What have I done?
 Come on, tell me what have I done?
    - B: No, I like you account.
 I was laughting at how you said "I'm gonna ask you" you said.
 "I'm gonna ask you."
-I like it.
+I like it.`
    - A: Can you do an English accent?
    - B: A bit.
 Nice to meet you.
    - A: It's nice to meet you as well.
    - B: A nice, beautiful interview.

+139. Gun(枪支) sales in Colorado(科罗拉多州) have surged(激增).